a11smiles/devnexus-2017-typescript-breakout/step 5/README.md

 ## Reorganize Data Layer Unit Tests Folder Structure and Update Reference
 Now that we've moved our data layer to a subfolder ('json'), let's do the same thing to our spec file.
 In `step 5/test/app/data` create a new folder called `json` and move the file `step 5/test/app/data/books.spec.js` into it.

-**NOTE:** Because we will eventually _inject_ our data access layer into the application at runtime, we could _theoretically_ do the same.
+**NOTE:** Because we will eventually _inject_ our data access layer into the application at runtime, we could _theoretically_ do the same for the unit test.
 And, in this case, it may seem easy since we're dealing with static data files.
 However, different data repositories require different mechanisms for CRUD operations - and possibly different ways to _describe_ the data within the repository (e.g. SQL vs. NoSQL) - and would require specifics around setup and teardown fixtures within our unit tests.
 Therefore, its a good practice to have a different set of unit tests for each repository.

 Change the second line of `step 5/test/app/data/json/books.spec.js` to reference the new data layer:
 ```